- Published on Thursday, 05 December 2013 16:39

 Rieber GE et al. Lower Extremity Foot Ulcers and Amputations in Diabetes found at http://www.diabetes.niddk.nih.gov/dm/pubs/america/pdf/chapter18.pdf

-- Published on Wednesday, 22 May 2013 12:46
+- Published on Wednesday, 20 November 2013 12:05

 - Written by Kateri Kane

-We hope that this helped to give you an idea of what may be causing your dizziness and how you can best address the problem.
 If you have any questions on this topic or any others in which you are interested, feel free to leave any questions, comments, or suggestions.
 Thank you for reading and stay active.

-- Published on Wednesday, 08 May 2013 09:57
+- Published on Wednesday, 06 November 2013 12:21

 - Written by Kateri Kane